 The menu here is a mix of modern American and classics.
 You have to start off your meal with their famous beef bruschetta which is toasted basil pesto crostini, topped with grilled tenderloin, marinated tomatoes, queso fresco cheese, finished with a truffle balsamic glaze.
 It’s a great dish to share so you can move on to individual plates.

 Speaking of, the pecan chicken has gained many plaudits from locals.
 A juicy chicken breast breaded in crushed pecans served on seasoned linguini finished with a choice of regular or spicy sauce.
+A dish worth trying is their signature The PumpHouse Burger packed full of flavor.
 Another favorite is the stuffed red fish which is crab stuffed red fish with rice pilaf topped with lemon citrus butter.